Lamar Jackson didn't start last season thinking about winning the Heisman Trophy. It just ended up that way.

-Jackson, a 6-foot-3, 211-pound junior from Pompano Beach, Fla., was a one-man offense for the Cardinals.
-He threw for 3,543 yards and 30 touchdowns with nine interceptions while ranking second in the ACC in rushing with 1,571 yards to go with a league-best 21 touchdowns on the ground, ranking fifth nationally.
+Jackson, a 6-foot-3, 211-pound junior from Pompano Beach, Florida, was a one-man offense for the Cardinals.
+He threw for 3,543 yards and 30 touchdowns with nine interceptions while ranking second in the ACC in rushing with 1,571 yards to go with a league-best 21 TDs on the ground and rank fifth nationally.

 Now comes the challenge of following up on all that production, and doing it with the pressure that arrives the moment someone hoists that famous trophy presented to college football's top player.

-While the Heisman has been around since 1935, only one player has won it twice: Ohio State running back Archie Griffin in 1974 and 1975.
+While the Heisman has been around since 1935, there's only been one player to win twice: Ohio State running back Archie Griffin in 1974 and 1975.

 Jackson knows all about it.
-Asked about that history, he immediately brought up a conversation he had with Griffin since winning last year’s honor.
+Asked about that history, Jackson immediately brought up a conversation he had with Griffin since winning last year's honor.

-That explains why head coach Bobby Petrino said his staff started working in the spring to expand Jackson’s game.
-That included getting him “comfortable” with taking the snap under center instead of in the shotgun, where he did so much of his damage last year.
+That explains why coach Bobby Petrino said the coaching staff started working in the spring to expand Jackson's game.
+That included getting him "comfortable" with taking the snap under center instead of the shotgun, where Jackson did so much of his damage last year.

-Jackson said the trickiest part has been dropping back quickly so that he doesn’t get tripped up by an offensive lineman stepping back to set up for an oncoming rusher.
+Jackson said the trickiest part has been dropping back quickly so that he doesn't get tripped up by an offensive lineman stepping back against an oncoming rusher.